 The list could go on and on…

-Other healthy Fall salads you may enjoy:
+Other healthy salads you’ll love:

 This Roasted Sweet Potato Salad from Salted Plains.
 It is a wonderful vegetarian salad made with arugula, millet, chickpeas, cranberries, and pecans.